 Eunice Kennedy Shriver Stadium (formerly Special Olympics Stadium)

-House of Fields (large gathering space in SERC)
+Field House (large gathering space in the SERC)

 Jim and John Vlogianitis Gymnasium

 Raye H. Conrad Welcome Center

 Rugby Field (note: Plateau Field no longer exists)

 Rose L. Strasser Studio (Strasser Studio on subsequent uses)

 Tower Fine Arts Lab Theatre